healthcare-and-life-sciences/ins-products-grid/README.md

-and now we will go through each part of the json and explain what each root node does.
+Now, we will go through each part of the JSON and explain what each root node does.

 **ProductConfig**